huwenboshi/huwenboshi.github.io/_posts/2021-02-21-crosspopfunct.markdown

 and traits across different populations (East Asians and Europeans, in particular).
 In summary, we wanted to answer the following questions.

-1. How similar/dissimilar are genetic effects across different populations overall?
+1. How similar/dissimilar are genetic effects across different populations, across the entire genome?

 2. For which components of the human genome are genetic effects more similar/dissimilar across populations, compared to the rest of the genome?